duprasf/php-base/README.md

 ## Params
 You can use environment variable to configure the upload size and memory limit with these variables.
 By default, the upload limit is 10 MB and the memory limit is at 512 MB.
+You can also change the life time of the sessions, by default, the timeout is set to 30 hours

 ```
 PHP_MEMORY_LIMIT=512M
 PHP_UPLOAD_SIZE=10M
+PHP_SESSION_TIME=108000
 ```

 ## OP Cache